 And, it’s important to make sure you find the right class – one from someone who has enough experience in the subject to teach you what’s important.
 If you take a course from someone who doesn’t know much about the subject, you’re going to likely be frustrated and feel like you wasted your money or you’re going to follow their method but not see results because they’re not teaching you what you need to know.

 It shouldn’t be that hard to find a marketing professional, but sadly, it is difficult today.
 The reason it’s difficult is that many people see online marketing as a great way to make easy money, with unlimited potential reach, and because of that, they’re trying to jump in, and sometimes, they’re jumping in way before they are ready.
-Take a look at the two images above; these are real images that I pulled from Facebook within the last 60 days.
+Take a look at the two images above; these are real images that I pulled from Facebook within the last 60 days (in 2017).
 These are real, and that scares me for your sake.
 Why do I say this?
 Because it’s something I see every day and as a marketing professional and small business owner, it’s incredibly frustrating.

 There is an opportunity for online marketing, but I think people need to have a considerable amount of experience before they start charging other people for their work.
 Right?
 Would you want to hire a plumber who had only watched a YouTube video?
 Maybe they read a blog post or two about plumbing.
 If you had an extensive water leak in your home would you rather hire a plumber who had been in business for years and had lots of customer experience and had solved your type of issue many times before or someone with almost no experience?
 I’m going to guess you’d prefer to hire a professional plumber.
 Your marketing or marketing training should be viewed the same.

 Yes, you’ll pay more to work with a professional than someone who’s just starting out, but they’re going to get your job done the right way.